-The first step is to reduce any foods that cause immune activation such as dairy and gluten.
+The first step is to reduce any foods that are causing an immune activation due to a food intolerance.
+Dairy and gluten can often be the culprits.
 Removing dairy from the diet is often a game changer for women with endometriosis, so this is where I often start.
-Often women are very open to the idea of not eating dairy products because they have long suspected they might be intolerant to them.
+My clients are often very open to the idea of not eating dairy products because they have long suspected they might be intolerant to them.

 If there is no positive change after a few months, or if there is Coeliac disease somewhere in the family, I will also recommend the removal of products containing gluten such as bread and pasta.

 I recommend supporting the immune system with herbal remedies and nutrients such as zinc, NAC, turmeric, berberine and echinacea.
-I mix up individualised herbal remedies for each client, dependant on the symptoms she has and what we suspect is the underlying cause of her endometriosis.
+Most importantly, I mix up individualised herbal remedies for each client, dependant on the symptoms you have and what we suspect is the underlying cause of your endometriosis.

 2. High estrogen levels worsen endometriosis

-Women experience symptoms of high levels of estrogen when they have heavy menstrual bleeding and clotting.
+You may be experiencing symptoms of high levels of estrogen if you have heavy menstrual bleeding and/or clotting.
 The higher the estrogen levels, the more the endometrial tissue will thicken during a menstrual cycle.
-This will increase the likelihood of heavy, painful periods when you have endometriosis.
+This will increase the likelihood of heavy, painful periods for endometriosis sufferers.

-There are a few ways to improve the high estrogen levels and the decision will depend on the type of symptoms that a woman presents with and the results of any tests that we have done.
+There are a few ways to improve the high estrogen levels and the decision will depend on the type of symptoms you present with and the results of any tests that we have done.

 I may recommend cutting out dairy products; reducing histamine foods; liver and bowel support with diet changes and herbal medicine; supporting gut dysbiosis, Calcium D-glucarate; or supporting progesterone levels with herbal medicine.